pointtonull/knitting/README.md

 A good portrait is one the viewer easily identify with the subject.
 That's why I decided to base the fitness functions on human eye/brain features.

-- Knitter function must address `moire` issues.
+- Render function must address `moire` issues.
 - Unfocus filter must be applied before comparation based on know dimensions of the frame and distance of the observer
 - Linear transformations should have limited effect on fitness